Sometimes, no matter how hard we try, we are constantly struggling against the deadline and you cannot finish anything on time.

-We always try to do our best, we want to make a good impression, and keep our reputation of efficient, reliable colleagues.
-We tend to say “yes” to every request, and our to-do list ends up growing and growing until it isn’t manageable anymore: taking on too much is a disaster waiting to happen.
+We always try to do our best and make a good impression, to keep our reputation of efficient, reliable colleagues.
+We tend to say “yes” to every request, and our to-do list ends up growing and growing until it isn’t manageable anymore: taking on too much leads to stress and the constant feeling of being overwhelmed.

 How to fix this: Be cooperative and open, but sometimes, a firm no is better than a shy yes.
 Simply explain why you can’t do that task right now.
 If it just has to be done, negotiate deadlines or, if possible, delegate to one of your colleagues.

-Knowing yourself and being honest about your good and – of course- bad habits is the first step to improving your daily productivity.
+Knowing yourself and being honest about your good and bad habits is the first step to improving your daily productivity.